openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 The AS MUST be able to determine from the Issuer metadata what claims are disclosed with the requested credentials to be able to render a meaningful user consent.

-The following example shows a non-normative example of an object comprising `credentials_supported` parameter for a credential in JWT VC format (JSON encoding).
+The following is a non-normative example of an object comprising `credentials_supported` parameter for a credential in JWT VC format (JSON encoding).

 <{{examples/credential_metadata_jwt_vc_json.json}}